 To continue with my example, my goals were still the same but I focused on one piece of writing at the time.
 As a result, since the beginning of September 2011, I have finished and submitted to journals three academic papers.

-Formation 3: focused clusters
+Goal setting formation 3: focused clusters

 Visually this one looks like this.

 In this case goal setting needs a lot of thinking so that the separate goals are clustered around a more fundamental goal that links them.